Marty McFly: Ronald Reagan.

-Fun fact: Reagan was very, very addicted to jelly beans.
+Fun fact: Reagan was once a member of the Democratic Party.
+He also was very, very addicted to jelly beans.
 He started eating them when he quit smoking, and he seriously had jelly bean cup-holders placed on government planes.
 When he won in 1980, he wanted a jelly bean flag of red, white, and blue to be created to the occasion.
 There were no blue-colored jelly beans at the time, so the Jelly Belly company created the blueberry flavor specifically for the ceremony.
 It ended up becoming one of their most popular flavors.
-Surely this was one of his finest accomplishments.

 Reagan's Movie Career:

 There is a story that Ronald Reagan was playing Trivial Pursuit with his staff aboard Air Force One, and received the question "Who said 'I am the Errol Flynn of B-movies?'"
 Reagan correctly answered "I did."
 In any case, the Errol Flynn line is accurate, and reflected Reagan's dissatisfaction over his movie career, which rarely provided the good parts that Reagan wanted, as he typically ended up playing the archetypical "the hero's best friend/sidekick" character.

 Ronald Reagan made his film debut in a picture called Love Is on the Air in 1937.
 His first big break was a supporting part in the Bette Davis prestige drama Dark Victory (1939), but that part unfortunately failed to lift him out of the B-movie ghetto.
 In 1940, he played real-life American Football Player George "The Gipper" Gipp in the movie Knute Rockne, All American (about a Notre Dame football coach), which featured the line, "Win One for the Gipper."
 "The Gipper" became one of Reagan's nicknames.
 He was ineligible for combat duty in World War II due to extreme nearsightedness, so Reagan spent much of the war making Army training films.